DebasishBarai/meetcode/README.md

    `NEXTAUTH_URL` which is the base url of your project.
 In development, it is to be kept as [http://localhost:3000](http://localhost:3000)

    `DATABASE_URL` which is the postgresql database url

+5. Set up the database connection:

+   - Create a PostgreSQL database.
+   - Configure the database connection in the .env file, providing the necessary credentials and connection details.

 6. Run database migrations: